Community Food Bank Serving Folsom, ElDorado Hills & Granite Bay

 When asked what he wishes others knew about TLFB, Bill points to something we all feel but may not always put into words: “The camaraderie and generosity of the staff and volunteers—and how much our guests need and appreciate our services.”

 Bill may not seek the spotlight—but his presence shines in quiet, powerful ways.
-In the consistency.
-In the kindness.
-In the way he shows up, again and again.
-It is because of volunteers like Bill, our guests are not only served—they are valued, respected, and reminded that they are not alone.
+It is displayed through his consistency and kindness every day he shows up.
+Volunteers like Bill not only serve our guests, but they make sure they are valued, respected, and reminded that they are not alone.